 The By-laws provide for an Operational Oversight Committee which is occupied by the City Manager and Township Administrator.
-This committee will review and comment on all budget proposals, personnel policy and operational and procedural matters, with the final budget approved by City Council and Township Trustees.
+This committee will review and comment on budget proposals, personnel policy and operational and procedural matters.
+The final budget is approved by the Fire District Trustees.
 The City or Township does not have any equity interest in the Miami Valley Joint Fire District.